 Since my arrival at Mount Allison, my research activity has produced a book publication (critical edition), a CD recording on a recognized Canadian label (ATMA Classique), a recording with Public International Radio, two articles, two book reviews, approximately 100 performances, 15 lectures, and over 35 workshops.
 I am a frequent lecturer and performer on early trombones at the Indiana University Bloomington Historic Performance Institute.
 In addition to these activities, I am the artistic director of the San Francisco Early Music Society Summer Baroque Workshop, a workshop that has expanded significantly under my leadership in faculty complement, participant numbers, donor base, and budget, and the Artistic Director of the Sackville Festival of Early Music.

 I am interested in soundscape, shared cultural space, and the implications of interdisciplinary collaboration in the Fine and Performing Arts.
-In the coming year, I will bring an interdisciplinary SSHRC IDG project "Where I Belong" to fruition.
-For this and other projects, I collaborate with Drs.
-Ann Waltner and John Watkins (University of Minnesota).
-The project weaves maps, music, soundscapes, and words to create a performance which provokes thought about cultural and religious contact in the early modern world.
+In the past year, I have brought an interdisciplinary SSHRC IDG project "Where I Belong" to fruition.
+I collaborate regularly with Dr. Ann Waltner (University of Minnesota) and for this particular project with Indigenous artists, educators and musicians, Angee Acquin (Wolastoqew), Judie Acquin (Wolastoqew), Hubert Francis (Mi'kmaq), Brian Francis (Mi'kmaq) and Elder J. J. Bear (Wolastoqew).
+The project weaves maps, music, soundscapes, and words to create a performance which provokes thought about cultural and religious contact in the early modern world and tells the narrative of Acquin's grandmother, a survivor of the Shubenacadie Indian Residential School.
 The impact of the performance will create constructive dialogue about cultural contact and accommodation today.
-A premiere in Sackville NB is planned for May 2018.
+A recording in Sackville NB took place in May 2018; performances and a video recording are planned for 2019.
 Following the successful mounting of this project, we will publish on aspects of the project's conception, use of soundscapes, and collaborative processes.
 Our use of recorded and live soundscapes that engage with historical topics is unique and worthy of consideration.